Baseline Fitness

 Orange line decoration

-The gym owner reported 15–20% increase in class bookings within the first month.
+Within the first month, the gym owner reported a 15-20% increase in class bookings.

 Royal Flying Doctors Service